alem-01/alem_public/subjects/flutter_piscine/quizApp/README.md

 }
 ```

-Note: you can style app as you want
+Note: you can style the app as you want

-Note: only standard dart package, package:flutter
+Note: only standard Dart package, package:flutter